HarryHenryGebel/code-challenge/CodeSignal/README.md

 different than the preceding word.
 Return true if at least one such sequence exists.

-This is an interesting problem, because as far as I can tell the optimal solutions all have factorial<sup>[1](#factorial)</sup> time complexity.
+This is an interesting problem because as far as I can tell the optimal solutions all have factorial<sup>[1](#factorial)</sup> time complexity.
 Most solutions had quadratic<sup>[2](#quadratic)</sup>
 space complexity (although one of the other solutions had factorial space complexity as well!)
-The unusually high time complexity of the solution is probably the reason that the constraints limit the number of words in the array to 10, this holds the worst case maximum number of permutations down to around 3.6 million.<sup>[3](#10-factorial)</sup> Most CodeSignal problems provide input arrays with thousands of elements for the larger hidden tests, but that is because most CodeSignal problems to not have an inherent factorial time complexity.
+The unusually high time complexity of the solution is probably the reason that the constraints limit the number of words in the array to 10, this holds the worst-case maximum number of permutations down to around 3.6 million.<sup>[3](#10-factorial)</sup> Most CodeSignal problems provide input arrays with thousands of elements for the larger hidden tests, but that is because most CodeSignal problems do not have an inherent factorial time complexity.
 Still, even with the small input size, we must be as efficient as possible to finish with the time limit (4 seconds for Python) with a full 10 element input array.

 This question requires you to examine every permutation (every possible arrangement) of the input array elements to see if one meets the test conditions.
-An list of items has a number of permutations equal to the factorial of the number of items in the list.
+A list of items has a number of permutations equal to the factorial of the number of items in the list.
 Factorials grow extremely quickly, the 10 word maximum in this problem's constraints has 3.6 million permutations.
 This can be solved in a few